Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 1. When Options > Gameplay > Feedback > "More Confirmation Prompts" is active.
 2. When quitting the game directly to the desktop from a running game.

-Option can be found in Gameplay section.
+Option can be found in Graphics section if Dragonspear UI++ is installed, otherwise it can be found in Gameplay section.

 22. Add in-game option "Action Feedback" (not compatible with Lefreut's Enhanced UI (LeUI),